 Friday Night Rain, mainly after 10pm.
 Low around 10.
 Calm wind becoming south southeast 5 to 8 km/h in the evening.
 Chance of precipitation is 80%.
 New precipitation amounts between 5 and 7.5 mm possible.

 Saturday Showers, mainly before 10am.
 High near 14.
 South southeast wind 21 to 23 km/h, with gusts as high as 32 km/h.
 Chance of precipitation is 80%.

-Sunday A 20 percent chance of showers before 11am.
-Mostly sunny, with a high near 18.
+Saturday Night A 20 percent chance of showers before 10pm.
+Mostly cloudy, with a low around 7.